Ayoub-Benramdane/ascii-art-web/stylize/README.md

     - Modular design with a clear separation of responsibilities
     - Appropriate error handling and the use of HTTP status codes
     - Well-documented and readable code
+4. The website must be appealing, interactive, and intuitive, using CSS.
+5. The text must be readable regardless of the color choices.
+6. The website must be consistent, responsive, and interactive.